Last update: 7/11/2021

 Is there a mandatory quarantine upon arrival in Malawi?

-There is no mandatory quarantine upon arrival in Malawi for travelers with a valid certificate for a negative PCR test result within 10 days of arrival in Malawi, but they will have to self-monitor for symptoms of COVID-19 for 14 days from their arrival.
+There is no mandatory quarantine upon arrival in Malawi for travelers with a valid certificate for a negative PCR test result from within 72 hours of arrival in Malawi, but they will have to self-monitor for symptoms of COVID-19 for 14 days from their arrival.
 The district Health Authority will follow up with them after the monitoring period.

 Travel insurance with COVID-19 coverage to visit Malawi